raspberrypilearning/blender-snowman/en/step_7.md

-## Challenge: eyes, arms and buttons
+## Challenge: eyes, arms, and buttons

-+ Give the snowman some eyes, buttons and arms
++ Give the snowman some eyes, buttons, and arms.

 ![Eyes buttons and arms](images/blender-snowman.png)